bitpressio/bitpressio.github.io/mastering-docker-php.md

                                         <li>Serving Static Assets</li>
                                         <li>Learn how to use Caddy Server with PHP-FPM</li>
                                     </ul> -->
                                     <p>Running a Webserver in Docker is a little different than on a traditional server.
-We cover installing Nginx and PHP-FPM and how they communicate in between Docker containers.
-We also walk through using Caddy Server, an HTTP/2 web server with automatic HTTPS.</p>
+We cover installing Nginx and PHP-FPM and how they communicate in between Docker containers.</p>
                                 </div>
                             </div>
                         </div>